Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 \subsection{Models of opinion dynamics that are induced by common WTDs}

-We now examine opinion-dynamics models \eqref{eq: model-discrete} that are induced by some common WTDs, including both discrete-time and continuous-time distributions.
+We now examine opinion models \eqref{eq: model-discrete} that are induced by several common WTDs, including both discrete-time and continuous-time distributions.
 Some WTDs, such as the exponential distribution, yield a Markovian dynamical process with a time discretization that matches the DeGroot model of opinion dynamics \cite{degroot1974reaching}.
-Other WTDs, such as the gamma distribution, yield non-Markovian dynamics; in these systems, the opinion state depends on the full history of all opinion values.
+Other WTDs, such as the gamma distribution, yield non-Markovian dynamics; in these systems, the opinion state depends on the entire history of all opinion values.
 We also examine models that arise from heavy-tailed WTDs and study approximations of them using a sum of Dirac delta measures (when we do not have explicit formulas for the inverse Laplace transforms).